Pacific Sea Nettle

 Ecosystem Interactions: Pacific Sea Nettles often play host to commensal or parasitic hitchhikers including crustaceans and fish.

 Human Interaction: Pacific Sea Nettles are considered dangerous to humans as they are capable of delivering a painful sting to humans.
 Large concentrations of these jellyfish can clog fishing nets and water intake pipes.
-Mass strandings of up to 1,000,000 individuals, have been documented.
+Mass beach strandings of up to 1,000,000 individuals, have been documented.

-Synonyms: Chrysaora helvola
+Synonym: Chrysaora helvola